Many of us will know the story of Fantastic Mr Fox.

 In fact, Mr Fox even received help from his trusted friend, Badger, as the duo teamed up to adapt to the threat before them.

 Dr Morton’s research hopes to explore whether there is truth behind the popular tale, and whether foxes and badgers have the intelligence to withstand environmental and habitat change.

-Find out more about research in the Department of Psychology at the University of Hull.
+Find out more about research in the Department of Psychology and Social Work at the University of Hull.